 Japanese Calligraphy (Shodo) meets Kakizome.

-Each country has a new year event and each family has each way of spending the new year.
+Each country has a new year event and each family has a way of spending the new year.
 The Japanese major New Year icons are the pine tree, bamboo, plums, and Kakizome.
 All of them are symbols of good fortune and longevity.

 Kakizome "first writing" is a Japanese term for the first calligraphy (Shodo) written at the beginning of a year, traditionally on January 2.